top of page

 Q: Can my boyfriend come along if he promises to stay out of the way.

 A: No. Same goes for friend, girlfriend, husband, wife, or any other person.
 If they are not in the images, they are not welcome.
 Period.
-If you show up with someone I will pack up and leave you there by yourselves.
-I will not tolerate breaking this rule, and we will never work together in the future.
-It is such a simple rule, and yet...
-I have left a few out in the middle of nowhere.
+If you show up with someone I will pack up and leave you there by yourselves or send you on your way and we will both have wasted our time, and we will never work together in the future.
+I will not tolerate breaking this rule.
+It is such a simple rule, and yet... some people just can't follow rules.

 Q: Do you allow other photographers to go out with you on your shoots?
 And do you host workshops?

 A: No, and no. I do not do workshops anymore.
-I have been known to go out with a couple of good friends on shoots together, but I rarely come back from those outings feeling like I accomplished anything.
+I have been known to go out with a friend on a few shoots, but I rarely come back from those outings feeling like I accomplished anything.
+Last one was in 2018.
 I need to be alone with a model to get any serious work done.
 I do work with models who also like to photograph, and some of them are very good photographers.
 But that is a give and take where I have to model for them as well.
 But dragging another photographer along so they can do their thing... no. I have been burnt too many times by other photographers stealing a shot of my set ups with a model.
 Plus, it is not fair to the model to ask her to adapt from one photographer's style to another.
 I need my model to be in tune with what I want the entire day, or days we are working together.
 I see no good coming from a shoot with multiple photographers.
 That is why workshops are for beginners.
 Serious photographers won't be found at one.
-They are a good gig for a traveling models however.
+They are a good gig for a traveling model however.
+Also, I dislike men and find them exceedingly boring.
+I have zero interest in sports of any kind, and the last thing I want to listen to is some guy telling me how great his new Canon L series lens is, why I should be going to mirrorless, or babbling on about some Photoshop process, thereby wrecking the peacefulness of the beautiful landscape I am trying to enjoy.
+Nope, no thank you.

 Q: Do you have a pay web site where you have your work?